-If you’re looking to report an Amazon seller, then you’re at the right place.
+If you’re looking to report an Amazon seller, then you’re in the right place.

 In the Amazon business, we typically call them hijackers and they’re becoming a real threat.
 Unfortunately, it doesn’t appear they’re going away anytime soon.
 But don’t let this keep you from starting your own Amazon Business.

 The good news is that instead of abandoning the Amazon platform altogether and sacrificing boatloads of business, you can adapt and learn how to prevent these guys from overtaking your perfectly optimized product listing.
 And it’s hard enough finding a product to sell!

 But, before we get started, we should take a moment to differentiate between the two types of Amazon sellers you want to report.
 But, before we get started, here’s what we are covering: